 - Support will be provided for anyone who is bullied by offering them an immediate opportunity to talk about their experience with their relevant teacher. - A victim will be assured that the school community will help them and put monitoring procedures in place to safeguard them. - The child/children accused of bullying will be spoken to by the relevant teacher.
 This will be done individually and as a group.
 Reports will be sought from the children as to what happened. - In the event that bullying is determined by the relevant teacher, parents/guardians of the perpetrator(s) will be notified immediately.
 A meeting will be arranged to discuss the issue and to draw up a plan aimed at resolving the issue.
 Every effort is made to enable the child to see the side of the victim and to understand the implications of their behaviour.
+No one plan/strategy is devised to solve all issues, and this should be understood. - If the accusation of bullying is made via the proactive mechanism of the anonymous survey(Appendix 6), the issue is addressed within the environs of the classroom between the class teacher, the alleged perpetrator and the individual making the accusation.
+It is explained that a single recurrence of the unwanted and uninvited behaviour will result in parents being immediately informed.

-No one plan/strategy is devised to solve all issues, and this should be understood. - Once plan is activated, regular contact is made with parents/guardians in order to monitor and to measure progress made. - If the issue is unresolved after 20 days, the relevant teacher will compete Appendix 3 attached and submit it to the principal.
+- Once plan is activated, regular contact is made with parents/guardians in order to monitor and to measure progress made. - If the issue is unresolved after 20 days, the relevant teacher will compete Appendix 3 attached and submit it to the principal.
 All Appendix 3 forms are reported to the Board of Management on a termly basis. - The relevant teacher may at times begin the process with Appendix 3 depending on the severity and nature of the issue.